 The DNP recognizes the continuing advancement of the quality and depth of the CRNA education, according to Zaccagnini and White’s The Doctor of Nursing Practice Essentials 3rd Addition.
 It also gives additional credibility to the profession and recognizes the tremendous responsibility of the CRNA, who practices lifesaving measures every time anesthesia is administered.

-After the release of the AACN’s Position Statement on the Practice Doctorate in Nursing, the AANA adopted a task force to examine the push for academic progression and, in 2007, unanimously adopted the position statement in support of the requirements for doctoral education for entry into nurse anesthesia practice by 2025.
+After the release of the AACN’s Position Statement on the Practice Doctorate in Nursing, the AANA adopted a task force to examine the push for academic progression and, as far back as 2007, unanimously adopted the position statement in support of the requirements for doctoral education for entry into nurse anesthesia practice by 2025.

 The DNP provides nurse anesthetists with an education that is comparable to other practice-focused professional degrees like the doctor of pharmacy and the doctor of physical therapy.
 Therefore, the DNP prepares CRNAs at the highest level, allowing them to transform healthcare delivery by designing, evaluating and continuously improving the framework in which the care is delivered.